caspervg/rlge/README.md

 # RLGE - Raylib Lightweight Game Engine

-RLGE is a small C++23 2D game engine built on top of raylib, ImGui, and rlImGui.
-It provides a scene stack, entity/component model, event buses, a batched renderer, a collision system, and helper entities for getting simple games on screen quickly.
+RLGE is a lightweight C++23 toolkit on top of raylib, ImGui, and rlImGui.
+It gives you structured building blocks—scenes, cameras, layers, batching, collisions, lighting—without trying to own your whole game loop.
+Use the pieces you want to get 2D (and some 3D) content on screen quickly.

 This repository also contains example games/demos: